 According to statistics from the National Cancer Institute, 10,380 children in the U.S. under the age of 15 will be diagnosed with cancer this year.
 Although advances in treatment have increased the five-year survival rate from 58 percent to 80 percent, cancer in children remains the leading cause of disease-related death among children and teenagers.
 But the outlook is improving thanks to cutting-edge biomedical research that contributes to the understanding of the disease and the discovery of new treatment options.

-The interdisciplinary group of scientists and physicians at the Children’s Medical Center Research Institute at UT Southwestern (CRI) have made significant strides in childhood cancer research.
+The interdisciplinary group of scientists and physicians at the Children’s Medical Center Research Institute at UT Southwestern (CRI) has made significant strides in childhood cancer research including:

 Discovering genes that are critical for childhood cancers.

 Each year in the U.S., 700 children are newly diagnosed with neuroblastoma, 500 with Wilms tumor and 100 with hepatoblastoma.
 Finding new treatment methods for these children requires a deeper understanding of how gene expression can fuel cancer development.

 Researchers in Dr. Hao Zhu’s lab found that LIN28B – a gene normally turned on in fetal tissues but not in adult tissues – is an important cancer-causing gene in childhood malignancies.
 Although other groups have shown LIN28B’s involvement in cancer, Zhu’s lab pioneered efforts to understand how this gene functions inside the body of an animal.
 Focusing specifically on hepatoblastoma, which accounts for nearly 80 percent of all liver tumors in children, researchers investigated how significantly increasing LIN28B or deleting the gene would affect cancer in mice.